I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 Of course they are.

-Did you know that the guy leading the bailouts, Hank Paulson, was the co-investor with Al Gore in a uh a group that doesn't get much attention anymore, or never did, to buy carbon offsets?
+Did you know that the guy leading the bailouts, Hank Paulson, was the co-investor with Al Gore in a group that doesn't get much attention anymore, or never did, to buy carbon offsets?

 Oh, I wouldn't doubt that at all.

-It's uh it's just amazing.
+It's just amazing.

 Yeah, well, today the canvassing board in Minnesota is counting the challenged ballots.

-Now, normally if you want to challenge absentee ballots in Minnesota, you have to file a lawsuit and it becomes an officially contested election.
+Now, normally, if you want to challenge absentee ballots in Minnesota, you have to file a lawsuit, and it becomes an officially contested election.

 Well, the counties have no idea.

-They're told on one hand, state precedent says if you don't get the absentee in there on time, you don't count it.
+They're told, on one hand, state precedent says, if you don't get the absentee in there on time, you don't count it.

-And if somebody wants to challenge it, you file a lawsuit, but that's been thrown out the window now, so it is a bit of a mess here.
+And if somebody wants to challenge it, you file a lawsuit.

 We'll know more in the next month.

-All right, Jason, have a good day.
+Have a good day.

 Thanks.